LiamPattinson/pyrokinetics-plugin-examples/README.md

-# pyrokinetics-plugin-tests
+# pyrokinetics-plugin-examples

-A collection of Pyrokinetics plugin examples.
+A small collection of [Pyrokinetics](github.com/pyro-kinetics/pyrokinetics) plugins, primarily used to test the plugin functionality of Pyrokinetics.